Skip to main content

 • You can prepare these ingredients 1-2 days before, keeping them in the refrigerator in a non-reactive bowl covered with plastic wrap.

-• Combine the garlic cloves, anchovy fillet, mustard, lemon zest, capers, and shallot with one tsp. of salt in a food processor fitted with a steel blade.
+• Combine the garlic cloves, anchovy fillet, mustard, lemon zest, capers, and shallot with one tsp. of salt and several grinds of fresh black pepper in a food processor fitted with a steel blade.
 Pulse to combine into a rough paste.

 • Add the egg yolks, then slowly add the olive oil in a fine drizzle until the mixture thickens.